 Depending on the placement of your design, stick and poke tattoos tend to cause more discomfort than a professional ones do.
-With stick and pokes, your artist is essentially stabbing you over and over again with a needle.
+With stick and pokes, your artist is essentially driving into your skin over and over again with a needle.
 One of my friends described the sensation as having a cat scratch sunburn over and over again, which honestly isn't entirely inaccurate.

 The process can cause stinging, burning, and even swelling.
 Of all the tattoos I've ever gotten, the only ones that swelled up afterwards were my stick and pokes.
 I personally prefer the vibrating needle of the tattoo gun.

 Stick and pokes definitely take longer than tattoos given with a professional's needle gun.
 With the gun, artists are able to lay down lines quickly and easily.
 With stick and pokes, the artist literally needs to take the time to create the line with the little dots they're making.
 Usually the first layer of dots doesn't make for a dark enough line, so the artist has to go over the outline multiple times to fill in the lines.
 Depending on the speed and skill of the artist, stick and pokes can take as long as a couple of hours, which can get tedious for both the artist and the skin.
 But when the design is kick ass, the price is low, and the conversation is lively, the time flies!

 Contrary to what you may think, stick and pokes can come out looking pretty rad.
 Yes, there is definitely a certain element of DIY in terms of aesthetic (which I'm into!), but those hundreds of little dots end up coming together very cleanly.
 And stick and pokes are not all small or poorly done.
 If you have a good design stenciled on your skin, and a steady-handed artist who knows what they're doing, big and beautiful masterpieces may follow.